 In the 2020/21 Centre for World University Rankings (CWUR) Trent is ranked at number 32 out of 96 Canadian universities while placing 1,237 out of over 20,000 global institutions, up nine places from last year’s 1,248 place ranking and earning Trent a spot in the top 6.2% of universities worldwide.

-In 2019 Trent built on its strong reputation as an environmental leader, ranking number five in Canada in the annual “UI GreenMetric World University Ranking”.
+In 2020 Trent built on its strong reputation as an environmental leader, ranking number three in Canada in the annual “UI GreenMetric World University Ranking”.
 (See: Cleantech Commons contributes to Trent’s improved Sustainability Ranking.)